Domestic Violence Awareness Month

 October 6th, 2022

 In 2021, there were at least 80 deaths as a result of domestic violence.
-Though we only have stars to honor 20, we recognize that each individual deserves to be remembered and have their story told.
+Though we only had stars enough to honor 20, we recognize that each individual deserves to be remembered and have their story told.
 Please take a look at End Abuse's 2021 Homicide Report to see the full list of victims in 2021, along with context and statistics.

 Purple Porch Project